-Electroporation is a voltage discharge transferred through the liquid of the cell in a pulse lasting a few microseconds.
-The electric pulse disrupts the phospholipid bilayer of the membrane and causes the formation of temporary, aqueous pores in the cells membrane.
-The electric potential across the membrane of the cell simultaneously rises by about 0.5-1.0 V, so that charged molecules (such as RNA or DNA) are driven across the membrane and thru the pores.
+The process of electroporation consists of a voltage discharge transferred through the liquid of a cell in a pulse lasting a few microseconds.
+The electric pulse disrupts the phospholipid bilayer of the membrane and causes the formation of aqueous pores in the cells membrane.
+The electric potential across the membrane of the cell rises by about 0.5-1.0 V, so that charged molecules (such as RNA or DNA) are driven across the membrane and through the pores.

 Electroporated cells are extremely fragile following treatment.
 Once the pores are formed, scientists do not have control over what goes in and out of the cell.
 As a result, some cells may die or malfunction due to this undesirable exchange of material.
 Slight variations from the optimized conditions of the strength of electrical voltage may prevent cells from healing back to normal.
 Instead, they may show permanent ruptures in the cell membrane and lead to cell death or toxicity.

 After applying the electrical voltage, leaving the setup undisturbed allows the phospholipid bilayer to rearrange.
 During this time, the temporary pores may seal together (reversible electroporation) or enlarge, thus, rupturing the cell membrane (irreversible electroporation).
-Reagents called electroporation buffers, which are formulations that mimic the cellular cytoplasm composition and enhance electroporation pore resealing are available that allow the electroporated cell membranes to heal and increase viability.
+Reagents called electroporation buffers, which are formulations that mimic the cellular cytoplasm composition and enhance electroporation pore resealing, allow the electroporated cell membranes to heal and increase cell viability.

 The insertion of exogenous DNA into cells is crucial for both expressing new genes and silencing existing genes using RNA interference or gene silencing.
-Electroporation can be up to ten times as efficient as chemical reagents, does not require specific chemical reagents and can be used in vivo.
+Electroporation can be up to ten times as efficient as chemical reagents, does not require specific chemical reagents, and can be used in vivo.
 Electroporation is extremely useful for difficult-to-transfect cell lines and primary cell transfection.
-Widely used in gene therapy, cancer treatment, fusing cells together, transferring plasmids directly from one cell to another and producing knockout / RNAi systems, electroporation is front and center.
-There are even several commercially available electroporation kits that can help to achieve high transfection efficiency and decrease cytotoxicity without extensive optimization of experimental parameters.
+Widely used in gene therapy, cancer treatment, fusing cells together, transferring plasmids directly from one cell to another, and producing gene knockout systems (RNAi), electroporation is an incredibly valuable technique.
+There are even several commercially available electroporation kits that can help achieve high transfection efficiency and decrease cytotoxicity without extensive optimization of experimental parameters.